ABG Mix – The Classic Terrarium Substrate (+ Recipe)

 And though this is the original recipe, you’ll now see many variations available on the market.
 So don’t be surprised if the materials list of a purchased pre-made mix doesn’t match this exactly.

-👉 Or, if you’d like to see our take on ABG mix – shop our Terrarium Substrate Mix.
+Or, if you’d like to see our take on ABG mix – see our Terrarium Substrate Mix (it’s lighter and more eco-friendly!).

 ABG Mix Components